Buraillc/referral-exchange-system/README.md

 # APIs
- Health Gorilla Sandbox APIs are used in terms of interoperability doctors want to use.
+ Health Gorilla Sandbox APIs are used in terms of interoperability and user-friendly

 https://developer.healthgorilla.com/docs/patient360